ABOUT

 We’re committed to understanding the environmental and social impact of our buildings, and whilst everybody has a responsibility to form good relations with our environment, the architect is well placed to balance the physical and temporal elements that together create spaces worthy of our collective capability.
 Our studio values the careful research of buildings and sites, understanding the layers of change, and relating the physical fabric at micro and macro scales.
 From the scale of pegs and mortar to towns and fields, we use this historic and material analysis to inform and respond to future change.

-As a RIBA-accredited Conservation Architect, Sam and our team champion the re-use of existing building stock, the specification of appropriate building technologies, the careful use of natural materials, and encourage the skills and techniques of craftspeople.
+As a Conservation Architecture practice, we champion the re-use of existing buildings, specify appropriate natural materials and technologies, and encourage the skills and techniques of traditional craftspeople.

 WHO WE ARE